Must I Cooperate With Insurance Company Nurses?

 Beware of Telephonic NCMs

-Inform Your Attorney About the Actions of the NCM
+Inform Your PA Attorney About the Actions of the NCM

-Your lawyer needs to know about all your discussions and interactions with the nurse case manager.
+Your York, PA workers’ compensation lawyer needs to know about all your discussions and interactions with the nurse case manager.
 This is especially so if you feel the NCM is trying to undermine you with your physician and is acting against your best interests.

 If you are concerned about the intentions of your NCM, your lawyer can help you write a letter explaining the guidelines under which you are willing to proceed with them working on your file or revoking the NCM’s authority to be your case manager.

-Let KBG Injury Law Help You Deal With Insurance Companies and Nurse Case Managers
+Let KBG Injury Law in York, PA Help You Deal With Insurance Companies and Nurse Case Managers

 If a nurse case manager keeps appearing at your appointments, contact an attorney at KBG Injury Law immediately.
 Our experienced workers' compensation attorneys can advise you on how to deal with the situation and help you understand your legal rights and how they apply to nurse case managers.

-If you are interested in talking to one of our attorneys, you can call us at 1-800-509-1011, or you can visit our contact us page and leave us your contact information and some details about your workers’ compensation situation.
+If you are interested in talking to one of our attorneys, you can call or visit our contact us page and leave us your contact information and some details about your workers' compensation situation.
+We have office locations in York, Lancaster, Hanover, Harrisburg, and Gettysburg and serve all of South Central Pennsylvania.